Low back pain that

 Episodes that flare after exercise, travel, or prolonged sitting

-Temporary relief from stretching, heat, or massage — but the pain always returns
+Temporary relief from stretching, heat, or massage, but the pain always returns

 You've been told "your imaging looks fine" but you still can't move without pain

-every layer of low back pain.
+Two methods targeting every layer of low back pain.

 Acupuncture

-Regulates the pain signal and reduces inflammation
+Resets the pain signal and reduces inflammation

 Dry Needling